debicki/koturno/README.md

 #### Main pages
 1. dashboard - where we have simple summary od inaccessibility;
-2. hosts - where we have a list of all host with basic information about them and where we can add new host;
+2. hosts - where we have a list of all host with basic information about them and where we can add new hosts;
-3. groups - where we have a list of all groups with information about the number of hosts in each group and where we can add new group;
+3. groups - where we have a list of all groups with information about the number of hosts in each group and where we can add new groups;
 4. history - where we have a history of all inaccessibility.

 #### Additional pages